 Remember the first question?
-It was about branding, but this is only one level of customization that a software vendor can offer, connected to your way of communicating with clients.
+It was about branding, but this is only one level of customisation that a software vendor can offer, connected to your way of communicating with clients.

-If you want to take your company to the next level, you will need to understand how easily you can customize the tools included in the platform.
+If you want to take your company to the next level, you will need to understand how easily you can customise the tools included in the platform.

 We have talked about one of them specifically when we mentioned reports, but there’s much more that you will need to please your clients.

-Typically, open platforms and cloud platforms are easier to customize.
+Typically, open platforms and cloud platforms are easier to customise.

 If you choose a closed on-premise platform, without possibilities of integration, any new feature will require development, probably, by your energy software provider.

 This doesn’t mean that you won’t be able to create your own widgets or apps with this kind of platform.
 It only means that it will cost you much more.